Debenham House: Architecture

-The exterior of Debenham House is Italianate, while the interior style is Arts and Crafts.
-It is richly coloured everywhere.
-The main parts of exterior are clad in variegated Royal Doulton Carrara ware with inset panels faced with green and blue Burmantofts bricks.
-Ricardo was an advocate of ‘structural polychromy’.
-The glazed materials were also intended to resist the aging effects of the polluted London air.
-Critic Jonathan Meades has described the house as "structurally stodgy – an alderman dressed as a hippy."
+Debenham House combines an Italianate exterior with an Arts and Crafts interior.
+Both are richly decorated.
+The house is clad in Royal Doulton Carrara ware with green and blue Burmantofts bricks.
+Ricardo favoured polychromy for its design effects, but it also served a practical purpose, as the glazing resisted the aging effects of the polluted London air.
+The critic Jonathan Meades described the house as "structurally stodgy – an alderman dressed as a hippy."

-The interior contains tiles designed by William De Morgan, a mosaic dome painted by Gaetano Meo and ceilings painted by Ernest Gimson.

-The domed hall, the central interior feature, has a first-floor gallery connecting the upstairs rooms.
-Decoration throughout the house is extraordinarily lavish.
-Mosaics depict members of the Debenham family as well as subjects from classical mythology.
-There are marble and tile fireplaces, stained glass designed by E. S. Prior and mahogany bookcases with Art Nouveau inlays in wood and mother of pearl.
-The light switches were specially designed and made by the Birmingham Guild of Handicraft.
+The interior contains tiles designed by William De Morgan, a mosaic dome painted by Gaetano Meo, ceilings painted by Ernest Gimson and stained glass by Edward Schroeder Prior.
+The decoration throughout is overwhelming.
+A domed hall has a gallery linking the upstairs rooms.
+Mosaics show members of the Debenham family, mixed with gods and goddesses from classical mythology.
+There are marble and tile fireplaces and mahogany bookcases with decorated with Art Nouveau inserts in wood and mother of pearl.
+The light switches were made by the Birmingham Guild of Handicraft.